ZhengjunHUO/ctnctl/README.md

-  completion  Generate the autocompletion script for the specified shell follow      Print out the container's traffic flow help        Help about any command show        Show container's firewall rules unblock     Remove an ip from container's blacklist
+  completion  Generate the autocompletion script for the specified shell follow      Print out the container's traffic flow help        Help about any command loadfw      Load a list of firewall rules to to a container from a file show        Show container's firewall rules unblock     Remove an ip from container's blacklist